Edinburgh-Genome-Foundry/CAB/README.md

 ```

 3. Go to the root ``CAB/`` directory (the one containing this README and the
-   ``docker-compose.yml``) and launch your application in development mode.
-The
+   ``docker-compose.yml``) and launch your application using the command below.
-   first time you try this, Docker will download and build a lot of things,
+   The first time you try this, Docker will download and build a lot of things,
    which may take several minutes.
 It will only take a few seconds the next
    times you run this command.